mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 You might want to consider first building a “simple” base model (e.g., differential equations) if you don’t already have one.
 This model should serve as the benchmark, and in some cases might be very difficult to improve upon.
 The benefit of this baseline model is that it is explainable, and usually requires very little data (or at least, data that is probably already captured).
 Here are some examples of basic models you could use in different industries:

-+ In finance Capital Asset Pricing Model, or the Black Scholes Model for option pricing
++ In finance Capital Asset Pricing Model, or the Black Scholes Model for option pricing.
-+ In retail, Auto Regressive Integrated Moving Average for inventory forecasting
++ In retail, Auto Regressive Integrated Moving Average for inventory forecasting.
-+ In engineering, a Kalman Filter for motion planning and control
++ In engineering, a Kalman Filter for motion planning and control.

 ### 3.3.3 Build a data science model